 MacKenzie had been a member of several golf clubs in and around Leeds, dating back to the mid 1890’s.
 His career in golf architecture finally got off the mark in 1905, when he formed a partnership with Harry Colt.
 Such a partnership proved fruitful as by 1909, an opportunity arose to build a new course at Alwoodley near Leeds.
 MacKenzie presented the club with a series of designs for the course.
 He also called on the skills of Harry Colt to settle disputes on the layout, but Colt agreed on much of the design and left MacKenzie to complete the work.

 The Colt / MacKenzie partnership lasted 18 years, with MacKenzie’s departure in 1923.
 Such an exit from the partnership was most likely fuelled by a long lasting tension between the two architects.
+At the time he designed Bingley St Ives he was working with Bobby Jones and our course is one of the few courses in the UK to be credited with a Mackenzie/Jones design (www.golfadvisor.com) .

 MacKenzie’s design styles were a knee jerk to convention and bucked traditional trends.
 His bunkers would defy the pot bunker norm.
 They would be large flourishes of sand with their size depicting their importance and their position warning the player quite clearly of the penalty awaiting a crooked or misplaced shot.
 Such were his bunkers that it can be argued that MacKenzie created the greatest bunkers the game has ever seen.